Skip to main content

 OCEANERA-NET Logo

 OCEANERA-NET is a European network of national and regional funders and managers of European R&I programs in the field of ocean energy.
-Ocean energy includes the production of renewable electricity from wave and tidal energy, salinity gradient and ocean thermal energy conversion.
+Ocean energy includes the production of renewable electricity from wave and tidal energy, salinity gradients and the conversion of ocean thermal energy.

-OCEANERA-NET was a European project funded by the European Commission that started in December 2013 with a duration of 4 years.
+OCEANERA-NET was a European project funded by the European Commission that began in December 2013 and lasted four years.
 This project was coordinated by Scottish Enterprise, the Regional Economic Development Agency for the Lowlands, Scotland.
-The OCEANERA-NET consortium included 15 partners from 8 European countries (Belgium, Spain, France, Netherlands, Ireland, Portugal, United Kingdom and Sweden) open to opportunities for collaboration with other European and non-European countries to answer common challenges.
+The OCEANERA-NET consortium included 15 partners from 8 European countries (Belgium, Spain, France, the Netherlands, Ireland, Portugal, the United Kingdom and Sweden) open to opportunities for collaboration with other European and non-European countries to respond to common challenges.

-The goal of OCEANERA-NET was to coordinate funding programs across European countries and regions to support ocean energy research and innovation.
-OCEANERA-NET was one of several initiatives to help address the R&I challenges concerning the role ocean energy can play in contributing to the future goals of renewable energy, economic growth and job creation.
-OCEANERA-NET worked alongside the European Energy Research Alliance (EERA) Joint Ocean Energy Program, Technology Platform and Ocean Energy Forum to develop a common vision and coordinated action plan.
+The aim of OCEANERA-NET was to coordinate funding programs between European countries and regions to support research and innovation in the ocean energy sector.
+OCEANERA-NET was one of several initiatives to help address the R&I challenges concerning the role that ocean energy can play in contributing to the future goals of renewable energy, economic growth and job creation.
+OCEANERA-NET worked alongside the Joint Ocean Energy Program of the European Energy Research Alliance (EERA), the Technology Platform and the Ocean Energy Forum to develop a common vision and a coordinated action plan.

-The consortium has agreed on a roadmap of tasks to achieve the implementation of joint activities, such as joint Calls for transnational R&I collaborative projects.
-OCEANERA-NET launched two joint Calls in October 2014 and February 2016.
+The consortium agreed on a roadmap of tasks to achieve the implementation of joint activities, such as joint Calls for transnational collaborative R&I projects.
+OCEANERA-NET launched two joint Calls , in October 2014 and February 2016.